 - LOCAL / HOST: The printer control mode tells you which parameters are going to be used.
-If the printer is set on host, the parameters coming out of the the Wasatch SoftRIP will be respected.
-If the local mode is selected, the setting information coming out of the Wasatch SoftRIP will be overruled and will be replaced by the settings determined on the :Anapurna M4F itself. - BI / UNI: In the bi-directional mode, the printer will be print in two directions: from left to right and from right to left.
+If the printer is set on host, the parameters coming out of the Wasatch SoftRIP will be respected.
+If the local mode is selected, the setting information coming out of the Wasatch SoftRIP will be overruled and will be replaced by the settings determined on the :Anapurna M2 itself. - BI / UNI: In the bi-directional mode, the printer will be print in two directions: from left to right and from right to left.
 In uni-directional mode, the shuttle will return to home position without printing.
 The drops are only fired when the shuttle moves from left to right. - Q4P: The number of passes are related to quality mode that was selected.
-It are the number of passes that the shuttle needs to complete one printing line (720 dpi = Q4P / 1440 dpi = Q8P). - S10: The speed of the shuttle can be changed by a value between 1 (slow) and 10 (fast).
-The default setting S10 is the most optimized speed.
-Decreasing the speed will not provide better quality and will only limit your production capacity. - 1597mm: The standard setting will be 1597mm, which is the maximum printing width of the :Anapurna M4F.
-If you change the media width in the Wasatch SoftRIP f.e. to 1000mm, the control panel will display this value (if the control mode is set to HOST) - tcp / TCP : The tcp parameter gives you information about the status of your LAN communication link.
+It are the number of passes that the shuttle needs to complete one printing line (720 dpi = Q4P / 1440 dpi = Q8P). - S7: The speed of the shuttle can be changed by a value between 1 (slow) and 10 (fast).
+The default setting S7 is the most optimized speed.
+If you increase the speed of the shuttle, the quality will be negative influenced and the risk of artefacts will increase.
+Decreasing the speed will not provide better quality and will only limit your production capacity. - 1597mm: The standard setting will be 1597mm, which is the maximum printing width of the :Anapurna M2.
+If you change the media width in the Wasatch SoftRIP f.e. to 1000mm, the control panel will display this value (if the control mode is set to HOST). - tcp / TCP: The tcp parameter gives you information about the status of your LAN communication link.
 If TCP is displayed in capital letters, data is being received by the printer.
-Lower case letters mean that the printer is waiting for data. - ▶ [KCMY] / [kcmy]: The condition of the sub ink tanks are indicated by the letters KCMY.
-Every sub ink tank (color) has its own sensor and if the letter of corresponding color is displayed as a capital, the sub ink tank contains enough ink.
+Lower case letters mean that the printer is waiting for data. - [KCMYlClMS] / [kcmylclms]: The condition of the sub ink tanks are indicated by the letters KCMYlClMVS.
+Every sub ink tank (color, solution) has its own sensor and if the letter of corresponding color is displayed as a capital, the sub ink tank contains enough ink.
 If the level in the sub ink tank is too low, a lower case letter will appear.
-Normally, the corresponding pump will start pumping new ink into the sub ink tank.
+Normally, the corresponding pump will start pumping new ink or solution into the sub ink tank.

-6.2 Function keys. (parameters)
+2. Function keys. (parameters)